inmoove/moltin-util/readme.md

 ## command line

-Fetch data from the api and print it to stdout.
-It looks for a `.moltin-utilrc` file in the normal places for authentication data:
+Fetch data from the API and print it to stdout.
+It looks for a `.moltin-utilrc` file in the normal places, or authentication keys can be passed in as environment variables.

 .moltin-utilrc:
 ```